Billy's Thoughts

 So clearly it is not worth it to go to the gym today.
 (Honestly, valid.)

 But notice that this assessment is focused on the outcome and ROI.
-And we want to be able to act independently of our brain’s immediate ROI calculation.
+And I want to be able to act independently of my brain’s immediate ROI calculation.

 How do I act independently of poor immediate ROI?